 The Andersons’ three children also attended Southwestern.
-Danny took courses and worked for the university for almost six years in the custodial department, service station, cafeteria, and printing press.
-Eric ’89 worked for the university for 15 years in many of the same capacities as Danny but has also been an adjunct professor in business and education-psychology.
-Amy ’93 spent five years as an administrative assistant and part time instructor in the Department of Education- Psychology.
+Danny took courses and worked for the University for almost six years at the custodial department, service station, cafeteria, and printing press.
+Eric ('89) worked for the University for 15 years in many of the same capacities as Danny but also served as an adjunct professor in the Business and Education and Psychology Departments.
+Amy (’93) spent five years as an administrative assistant and part-time instructor in the Department of Education and Psychology.

 2020-2021-Genesis Lopez Valenzuela

 2019-2020 -Jai Geetooah

 2015-2016 - Cody Anderson

 2012-2011 - Wendy Amimo & Inestral Pierre